kuhlwilm/HuConTest/README.md

 If you are working on a cluster, which is likely if you use this kind of sequencing data, you may want to use arrays jobs for processing several samples in parallel.
 Then consider the "contamination_ape.sh" wrapper as well.

 Create a subdirectory named "data".

-Retrieve these files from FigShare and store them in the "data" subdirectory : https://dx.doi.org/10.6084/m9.figshare.14237834.
+Retrieve these files from FigShare and store them in the "data" subdirectory : https://dx.doi.org/10.6084/m9.figshare.24112359.

+*Note: This is the version with position files instead of bed files.*

 Then you should be ready.